beane/beanbook/README.md

 # BeanBook
 ## Introduction
 This is a facebook clone - my final project for App Academy.
-It can be found at beanbook.herokuapp.com.
+It can be found [here](http://beanbook.herokuapp.com).

 ## Technologies
 - Ruby on Rails